 The article presents my beginnings with the Kensington Orbit trackball, the reasons why I have started using it, the differences between trackball and mouse, its advantages and disadvantages.

-I bought a low-profile mouse and it seemed more comfortable for my wrist.
-It became my default mouse for 2 years.
+I bought a low-profile mouse, and it seemed more comfortable for my wrist.
+It became my default mouse for two years.

 I approached them a few times in the shops, but somehow they couldn't convince me to the end.

 Finally, I came across the trackballs, which I became more and more interested in and followed the group dedicated to them on Reddit.
 I noticed from it that the trackballs have quite a large group of fans.

 In 2020, Kensington, a company that produces trackballs (and a multitude of other ergonomic products), started looking for brand ambassadors, I applied and was accepted, so I got the equipment to test, and so you read this review.
 I did not receive any payment for writing it (for clarification).

 Installation is trivially simple.
 Just plug the trackball into the USB port, install the KensingtonWorks software, and set up everything according to your needs.
 You can change key functions, assign any task to different key combinations, and change the sensitivity or scrolling speed.

 In the beginning, there is a lack of precision in your fingers to operate the ball, it is difficult to aim at a simple button or window closing icon.